cobyism/octocatsay/README.md

 - Create an `octocathink` version like `cowthink`.
 - Do a better job on the ASCII, especially the negative space around the eyes.

+## License

+[MIT](./LICENSE), so you can basically do what you like with this, however remember that the :octocat: is a trademark owned by [GitHub](https://github.com/).
+See the [Octocat usage F.A.Q.](http://octodex.github.com/faq.html) on the [Octodex](http://octodex.github.com) for usage guidelines.